 - Exam administration

-TA orientation takes place in the fall and winter terms, which includes general information about ISG, overview of expectations and duties, and marking training.
+TA orientation takes place in the fall and winter terms, which can include general information about ISG, overview of expectations and duties, and marking training.

-ISG has ongoing training and discussion sessions, weekly coffee chat, for ISAs throughout the term.
+ISG has ongoing training and discussion sessions, weekly Coffee & Learn sessions, for ISAs throughout the term.
 IAs might be invited to some of them as well.

-The objectives of the weekly coffee chat sessions are:
+The objectives of the weekly coffee chat sessions are to provide:

-- to provide a plan for ongoing training in addition to orientation
+- a plan for ongoing training in addition to orientation

-- to provide an opportunity for the entire staff to meet on a regular basis, thus enhancing team spirit
+- an opportunity for the entire staff to meet on a regular basis, thus enhancing team spirit

-- to provide a forum for discussion of problems (and, hopefully, solutions!) encountered on the job
+- a forum for discussion of problems (and, hopefully, solutions!) encountered on the job

-- to provide a means of continuous reinforcement of the core mission of ISG
+- a means of continuous reinforcement of the core mission of ISG